 Pursuant to this provision, Commerce and USTR have established and co-chair seventeen Industry Sector Advisory Committees (ISACs) and four Industry Functional Advisory Committees (IFACs).
 The Committees' efforts have resulted in strengthening U.S. negotiating positions by enabling the United States to display a united front when it negotiates trade agreements with other nations.
-Committees meet an average of four times a year in Washington, D.C.
+Committees meet an average of four times a year in Washington, DC.
 Members serve without compensation and are responsible for all expenses incurred in attending Committee meetings.
 For additional information regarding the functions and membership of these committees, and general qualifications for membership, see 64 FR 10448-10449, March 4, 1999 (Volume 64, Number 42).
-Commerce and USTR now solicit nominations for qualified environmental representatives to serve on ISAC 3 (Chemicals and Allied Products).
-For further background regarding this solicitation, see Federal Register Notice 47405-47406, Vol. 65, Number 149, dated August 2, 2000).

-Eligibility to serve as an environmental representative on ISAC 3 is limited to U.S. citizens who are not full-time employees of a governmental entity, who represent a “U.S. entity” that is an organization interested in environmental issues relevant to the work of the committee, and who are not registered with the Department of Justice under the Foreign Agents Registration Act.
+Eligibility to serve as an environmental representative on ISAC 3 is limited to U.S. citizens who are not full-time employees of a governmental entity, who represent a “U.S. entity”, and who are not registered with the Department of Justice under the Foreign Agents Registration Act.
 For purposes of the preceding sentence, a “U.S. entity” is an organization incorporated in the United States (or, if unincorporated, having its headquarters in the United States):

 USTR and Commerce will select an environmental representative eligible for appointment to ISAC 3 based upon the following:

-(2) The nominee should demonstrate personal interest in and knowledge of the formulation of environmental policies in the sector relevant to the Start Printed Page 58265work of the Committee, and ability to work with governmental and officials and industry representatives to reach consensus on complex environmental and trade issues affecting the relevant industry sector.
+(1) The nominee should demonstrate personal interest in and knowledge of the formulation of environmental policies in the sector relevant to the work of the Committee, and ability to work with governmental and officials and industry representatives to reach consensus on complex environmental and trade issues affecting the relevant industry sector.

 The environmental representative, as a member of the Committee, will be required to have a security clearance.
 Members serve without compensation and are responsible for all expenses incurred in attending Committee meetings.